Paint Your Plate Lesson Plan Grade 3 – Where Do Our Vegetables and Fruit Come From?

 Note to teachers

-The goal of this lesson is to have students understand where the vegetables and fruit they eat come from; where (and how) they are grown, harvested, trapped, fished or hunted; whether and how it is processed, transported, sold, or prepared.
-Locally grown produce should be highlighted in terms of advantages and disadvantages to the environment and the local economy.
+The goal of this lesson is to have students understand where the vegetables and fruit they eat come from; where (and how) they are grown and harvested, and whether and how it is processed, transported, sold, or prepared.
+Locally grown produce may be highlighted in terms of advantages and disadvantages to the environment and the local economy.

 Key messages to share with students

-- Vegetables and fruit can be eaten directly from the plant, tree or ground after they are rinsed properly (e.g. peaches, cucumbers, tomatoes, etc.).
+• Vegetables and fruit can be eaten directly from the plant, tree or ground after they are cleaned/rinsed/peeled (e.g. peaches, cucumbers, tomatoes, etc.).
 They can also be changed into a different form at home or in a factory/processing plant (e.g. turn apples into applesauce).

-- The processing of food in factories and the transportation of the food from the factory to stores not only has an impact on nutrient content but can also negatively affect the environment (e.g. air and water pollution, extra garbage from packaging, etc.).
+• The processing of food in factories and the transportation of the food from the factory can impact their nutrient content and the environment (e.g. air and water pollution, extra garbage from packaging, etc.).

 Teacher prompts